 Bhrigu Lake Trek

 Bhrigu Lake is a high altitude alpine lake, which is just three days hike from Manali.
-The highlighting feature of Bhrigu Lake Trek is that you get to climb an ambitious height of 14,000 ft in just three days, which is usually achieved on fourth or fifth day of the Himalayan treks and that too after rigorous climbing.
-The steep trail goes through virgin forests and lush green meadows which opens into the beautiful campsite of Rola Khuli.
+The highlighting feature of Bhrigu Lake Trek is that you get to climb an ambitious height of 14,000 ft in just three days, which is usually achieved on the fourth or fifth day of the Himalayan treks and that too after rigorous climbing.
+The steep trail goes through virgin forests and lush green meadows which open into the beautiful campsite of Rola Khuli.
 On your way, lay your eyes on Hanuman Tibba and Seven Sisters peaks.
-On the second day, you trek uphill to the oval shaped lake which is believed to change colours with seasons.
+On the second day, you trek uphill to the oval-shaped lake which is believed to change colors with seasons.
 One would trade the world to experience the serene environment around the lake.
 To top it all, because of the soaring height, the clouds will be floating around you.
 When you descend down to the rice fields of Pandu Ropa, you will come across grass that is taller than you.
 Adore the traditional villages and apple orchards in the last leg of the descend.
 Bhrigu lake trek ends at Vashisht, hot sulfur water spring, where a dip will take away all your pain.
 Best time to do Bhrigu lake trek is May to October.
 Scroll down to find all necessary information like Bhrigu lake trek route map, temperature, reviews, photos, and videos.
 Scroll to the end to read Bhrigu lake trek blogs.

 Bhrigu Lake is an easy level trek climbing to an altitude ideal for both beginners and experienced trekkers.
 For beginners, it is an ambitious start to enter the world of trekking.
 It can get very rigorous for the first-timers.
 Therefore, it is recommended to the first timers to maintain a good physical stamina and read extensively.
 Any experienced trekker would love to go on this trek for the love of its views and trekking.

 If you are not meeting these benchmarks, please use the preparation schedule to improve your fitness till you achieve the above benchmarks.